Is your /etc/hosts file healthy?

 Order matters in name resolving

 Linux systems have a library called Name Service Switch.
 It defines the databases for resolving between identities and names.
-Not just between hostnames and IP addresses, but also your user accounts.
+Not just between hostnames and IP addresses, but also your user accounts, protocols, and services.
 Knowing a little bit more about this library is good to know, especially when working both IPv4 and IPv6 addresses and the combination of local files and DNS.

 The first step is knowing how the system determines where to look when it wants to do some name resolving.
 We use the /etc/nsswitch.conf file for this.